 NOTE: Effective for the Fall 2021 application cycle, the Department of Chemistry will no longer require the GRE General Test.

 International Students/Permanent Residents

-Because Chemistry PhD students are funded as teaching assistants during their first year, all international students, permanent residents, and non-native speakers of English must provide valid TOEFL or IELTS scores that meet the following criteria:
+Because Chemistry PhD students are funded as teaching assistants during their first year, all international students and permanent residents must provide valid TOEFL or IELTS scores that meet the following criteria:

 - TOEFL iBT

 - An overall score of 80 or higher is required for admission.

 - A speaking section score of 26 or higher is required for TA eligibility.

 - An overall score of 7 or higher, with a score of no less than 6 on any individual module, is required for admission.

 - A speaking module score of 8 or higher is required for TA eligibility.